mchajdecki/Network-Activities/README.md

 - Linux Virtual Machine
 - Virtual Networks and Subnets

-<h3>To install the required Prerequisites scroll down or follow the guide in this section  (https://github.com/mchajdecki/Network-Activities---Prerequisites)</h3>
+<h3>To install the required Prerequisites scroll down or follow the guide in this section  <a href="https://github.com/mchajdecki/Network-Activities---Prerequisites">Network Activities Prerequisites</h3>

 <h3>For an in depth rundown on Microsoft Azure visit this <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>